 Hannah joined the Martin Horn team in early 2016.
 As Marketing Director, she coordinates all corporate communications, including advertising, digital media, press relations, internal marketing, strategic planning and business development efforts.
-Hannah is a member of the Urban Land Institute (ULI), ULI’s Young Leaders Group, and the Society for Marketing Professional Services (SMPS).
+Hannah is a member of the Urban Land Institute (ULI), Chair of the ULI’s Young Leaders Group, Leadership Charlottesville participant (Class of 2018) and member of the Society for Marketing Professional Services (SMPS).
 She volunteers for the Ronald McDonald House Charities, Loaves & Fishes, and Meals on Wheels.
-She obtained her Bachelor’s of Science from James Madison University in Media Arts & Design: Corporate Communications and Integrated Advertising, as well as Writing, Rhetoric and Technical Communications.
+She obtained her Bachelor of Science from James Madison University in Media Arts & Design: Corporate Communications and Integrated Advertising, as well as Writing, Rhetoric and Technical Communications.

 Pam Haney, General Superintendent & Safety Director